View of a crane installing prefabricated panels on the exterior a multistory building

 Fewer people and vehicles on the job site reduce a project’s carbon footprint, and less waste means less dumpsters and less manual labor for clean-up, improving site logistics.
 As offsite manufactured components are unloaded, debris is loaded on the same truck for removal.
 This is just one more way we’re committed to sustainable construction.

-Our prefabrication approach is eco-friendly, with earlier planning leading to less waste, re-work and material usage.
+Our prefabrication construction approach is eco-friendly, with earlier planning leading to less waste, re-work and material usage.
 This helps control how waste is handled on site to maximize recycling.

-Reduced On-Site Labor
+Reduced On-Site Labor Improves Safety

-Prefabrication is often more cost-effective and efficient because the availability of local labor can vary widely by geographic location.
+Prefabrication construction is often more cost-effective and efficient because the availability of local labor can vary widely by geographic location.
 Manufacturing components off site also means less on-site activity and community congestion for projects in densely populated urban areas.

 In the wake of the COVID-19 pandemic, prefabrication allows DPR to reduce the amount of labor on site, decreasing health risks and face-to-face interaction.
 Manufacturing building components in a controlled environment allows us to implement processes, personnel flow and safety measures to ensure the health and safety of workers and subcontractors.

-The DPR Advantage
+Prefab Construction The DPR Advantage

 • We are a technical builder first.
-Using industry-leading software developed by DPR's strategic partner Digital Building Components, projects can go straight from digital design to digital fabrication, as we transform Revit models directly into precise-to-spec products.
+Using industry-leading software developed by DPR's strategic partner Digital Building Components, prefabrication projects can go straight from digital design to digital fabrication, as we transform Revit models directly into precise-to-spec products.

 • We’re a start-to-finish provider, offering complete integrated solutions and services from off-site manufacturing to self-perform installation.
 Our digital fabrication allows for advanced customization to meet owners’ expectations.

 • We inspire confidence in expectations without rework.
 DPR’s prefabricated components are manufactured with the right balance of automation and human expertise in well-organized facilities following 5S methods—and we expect the same from our network of supply chain and trade partners.
-We know how to provide design model intelligence for prefabricated scopes with the right level of detail, and our turnkey approach allows qualified personnel to install the end product.
+We know how to provide design model intelligence for prefabricated project scopes with the right level of detail, and our turnkey approach allows qualified personnel to install the end product.

-Certainty
+Cost Certainty

 As prefab experts, the DPR team can better control costs by avoiding component price fluctuations between the proposal and delivery phases.
 Our digital component libraries, proven prefabricated products, and engineered-to-order (ETO) system costs can inform the design early on, providing predictability through the design and engineering process.

-Schedule
+Schedule Savings

 • Giving us a head start when compared to the traditional project delivery method timeline.
 Our design teams can model to a high level of detail (LOD 400+) very early in the process, allowing us to manufacture well-coordinated spaces off site while shovels break ground on site.

 • Enabling more efficient on-site assembly.
-Issues can be anticipated and managed earlier in preconstruction through our virtual design and construction (VDC) process.
+Issues can be anticipated and managed earlier in preconstruction projects through our virtual design and construction (VDC) process.
 This enables more efficient planning and logistics, streamlining installation at the same time.

 • Avoiding weather delays.
 Due to the controlled environment, free of inclement weather challenges, prefabrication results in a faster timeline no matter what mother nature brings.